-Paragraph (b)(2) of this AD requires the installation of a fail-safe door hinge.
-The compliance time for this installation is also 36 months or 4,000 cycles, after the effective date of the AD, whichever occurs first.
-Pemco estimates that the cost to design and certificate such a hinge is \$20,000; that the parts for a fail-safe door hinge will cost \$8,000; and that the installation will take 300 hours of labor.
-Total compliance cost for this provision for the affected fleet of 54 airplanes is estimated to be \$1.4 million.
+Paragraph (b)(2) of the AD requires the installation of a fail-safe door hinge.
+The compliance time for this installation is also within 36 months or 4,000 cycles after the effective date of this AD, whichever occurs first.
+AEI estimates that the cost to design and certificate such a hinge will be \$25,000, and that the modification work for the hinge will take 50 hours of work per airplane.
+The modification will include the cutting of the existing hinge into an acceptable number of sections, so that it results in a fail-safe door hinge.
+Total compliance cost for this provision for the affected fleet of 78 airplanes is estimated to be \$259,000.

-Paragraph (c) of the AD requires that that, if any crack or discrepancy is detected during the inspection required by paragraph (a) or (b)(1) of the AD, a repair must be made prior to further flight.
-The cost of these repairs is not attributable to this AD.
+Paragraph (c) of the AD requires that, if any crack or discrepancy is detected during the inspection required by paragraph (a) or (b)(1) of the AD, a repair must be made prior to further flight.
+The cost of this repair is not attributable to this AD.

 For purposes of analysis, the FAA assumes an effective date of some time in the fourth quarter of 2002.
 The FAA also assumes that the installation of the main deck cargo door hinge (paragraph (b)(2) of this AD) will be accomplished at the same time as the detailed inspection of fastener holes (paragraph (b)(1) of this AD).
-It is also assumed that the operators of airplanes modified per Pemco STCs will perform these two activities uniformly throughout the 36month compliance time.
-Finally, it is assumed that the certification cost for the main deck cargo door hinge will be incurred within the first 6 months after the effective date of this AD.
-Consequently, the cost to comply with paragraphs (a) through (c) of this AD, over the 36-month compliance time, is estimated at \$2.1 million, undiscounted, or \$1.8 million discounted to present value (at 7 percent).
+The FAA also assumes that the affected carriers will perform these two activities uniformly throughout the 36-month compliance time.
+Finally, the certification cost for the main deck cargo door hinge is expected to be incurred within the first 6 months after the effective date of the AD.
+Consequently, the cost to comply with paragraphs (a) through (c) of this AD is estimated to be \$1.2 million, in undiscounted values, or \$1.1 million, discounted to present value (at 7 percent).